Maternity pay for self-employed mums

 If you’re not eligible for Maternity Allowance

-You might still be eligible for Employment Support Allowance (ESA) and you’ll be automatically considered for this benefit if your application for Maternity Allowance is denied.
-You’ll usually receive this rate for 13 weeks after your claim has been approved.
-The rate is £57.90 per week for people under 25, and up to a maximum of £73.10 for people over 25.
+You might still be eligible for Employment and Support Allowance (ESA) and you’ll be automatically considered for this benefit if your application for Maternity Allowance is denied.
+You’ll normally get the ‘assessment rate’ for 13 weeks while your claim is being assessed.
+The rate is up to £67.20 per week for people under 25, and up to £84.80 for people over 25.
 For more information on ESA, contact HMRC directly.

-If you are receiving Maternity Allowance, then you are only allowed to work up to 10 days during your Maternity Pay Period (MPP).
-These days are formally known as ‘Keeping in Touch’ days, or ‘KIT’.
+If you’re receiving Maternity Allowance, then you’re only allowed to work up to 10 days during your Maternity Pay Period (MPP).
+These days are formally known as ‘Keeping in Touch’ (KIT) days.
 Any work at all carried out on a single day during this period, no matter how long it takes, counts as a full KIT day.

 Things are a little more flexible if you are receiving Statutory Maternity Pay (SMP).
 In this scenario, you will be bound by the terms of your employment contract, which might prevent you from doing any work at all during your maternity leave period.
 If your contract doesn’t prohibit this, then any self-employed work you undertake during your maternity pay period will not affect your Statutory Maternity Pay.
-However, it might still be a good idea - as a courtesy - to run any plans to do freelance work during this time past your permanent employer.
+However, it might still be a good idea to run any plans to do freelance work during this time past your permanent employer as a courtesy.